 But why don’t we take a step back from an alcohol-based solution and see if we can find peace some other way – perhaps by learning how to declutter the mind instead of numbing it.

-I keep going on and on about the benefits of journalling but really, this is one of the best ways to de-stress and remove anxiety from your life.
+I keep going on and on about the benefits of journaling but really, this is one of the best ways to de-stress and remove anxiety from your life.

 Put all those thoughts whirling around in your head in writing.
 For some reason, it somehow eases the pressure on the mind – like Dumbledore removing his memories and putting them in a pensieve.

-Whether you want an electronic journal or an analog one, that’s completely up to you.
+Whether you want an electronic journal or an analogue one, that’s completely up to you.

 Although in the interest of full disclosure, I personally stopped using any electronic device for journalling.
 I felt that the blue light and all those distracting apps (I’m also a recovering social media addict) were making my insomnia worse.